johnlarkin1/johnlarkin1.github.io/_posts/2016-10-07-setting-up-blog.md

 	- block - this means display it as a block like it spans across the page; similar to <p>
 - `pre`:
 	- This guy is super important for defining characteristics over multiple lines... i.e. it's great for code formatting.
-	- As this [link](https://perishablepress.com/perfect-pre-tags/) puts, they are ideal for lines that 'need to retain character spacing, display unformatted characters, keep inherent line breaks, and so on.'
+	- As this [link](https://perishablepress.com/perfect-pre-tags/) puts, they are ideal for lines that "need to retain character spacing, display unformatted characters, keep inherent line breaks, and so on."
--

-SCSS Notes
+SCSS Notes:
 ==========
 General note:
 SCSS: this stands for syntatically awesome style sheets.
 This is actually a scripting language that is interpreted into CSS (cascading style sheets!!).
 First note, that variables can be set with the `$` sign symbol.
 These are essentially like global variables that you can use throughout the entire program.

 Another great thing, SCSS lets you nest your CSS selectors in a nice clean heirarchy!!
 This means that:

 ```
 nav {
   ul {